 These were below average among Wi-Fi 6 mesh routers but still decently fast.

-My 3×3 Wi-Fi 5 clients were able to connect at 1.3 Gbps and had slightly faster real-world rates from the Deco X60.
-They averaged 720 Mbps and 630 Mbps at the close and long ranges, respectively.
+My 3×3 Wi-Fi 5 clients could connect at 1.3 Gbps and had slightly faster real-world rates from the Deco X60.
+They averaged 720 Mbps and 630 Mbps at close and long ranges.

 On the 2.4Ghz, the Deco X60 did about the same as recent routers at the close range.
 Farther out, it was the slowest.

-It’s important to note that the 2.4GHz band has been considered as a backup band for the last couple of years and I’ve hardly seen any router that performs well on this band.
+It’s important to note that the 2.4GHz band has been considered a backup band for the last couple of years, and I’ve hardly seen any router that performs well on this band.
 They are all much slower than the ceiling speed.